Britney Spears legal battle to end her conservatorship, partially managed by her father Jamie Spears, wages on.

 "I wanted to say hi, because things that are being said have just gotten out of control!!!
 Wow!!!
 There's rumors, death threats to my family and my team, and just so many things crazy things being said," the star says.
 "I am trying to take a moment for myself, but everything that's happening is just making it harder for me."

-She adds that "fake emails" being created by Sam Lutfi are being circulated, but that she wants her fans to not "believe everything you read and hear."
+She adds that "fake emails" being created by Sam Lutfi are being circulated, but she doesn't want her fans to "believe everything you read and hear."

 Lutfi tweets, "Britney's Instagram post has accused me of fabricating e-mails of hers that have been circulating recently.
 I can unequivocally state that I never wrote nor had access to her e-mail.
 Her team's desperate attempt to deflect negative attention onto me (yet again) is a rather ineffective way to overshadow the FreeBritney movement.
 In addition to making certain people in her camp look bad, the e-mails in question show a woman capable of running her own life, a narrative they apparently want to hide."